 Once you get to Tofino, you will need to take a water taxi from the 1st street dock to Ahousaht.
 There is a scheduled service from Tofino to Ahousaht twice a day at 10:30am and 4:00pm although the vessel can change.
 The scheduled return trip leaves Ahousaht daily at 8:30am and 1pm.
 The cost for the scheduled service is $20/person.
 The boat trip takes about 35 minutes.

 You can also charter a boat for $150 if you want to leave at a different time or you have a larger group.
-You can find a list of the water taxi operators and their phone numbers on the Ahousaht First Nation’s website.
 The best way to charter a boat is to contact the Wildside Trail organization as they can arrange the booking for you.

 The water taxis are small metal boats that are typical for the region.
 They seat a dozen or so inside a small cabin and many have seating outside on the back and sometimes on the roof.
 Your backpacks get loaded on the deck in the back.
 If you sit outside you’ll want to wear a jacket as it’s windy and in choppier seas you might get splashed.
 And of course don’t forget your camera!